A-Programmer/KSFramework/README.md

 # KSFramework

-**KSFramework** is a lightweight, extensible .NET framework designed to accelerate clean architecture and domain-driven development.
-It offers generic repository support, pagination utilities, and helpful abstractions to simplify the implementation of enterprise-grade backend systems using modern .NET patterns.
+**KSFramework** is a modular and extensible .NET framework that simplifies the implementation of enterprise-grade applications using **Clean Architecture**, **DDD**, and **CQRS** patterns.
+It includes built-in support for Generic Repository, Unit of Work, and a custom MediatR-style messaging system.

 ---

 ## ✨ Features

-- 🧱 **Domain-Driven Design (DDD) Friendly**
-- 🧼 **Clean Architecture Support**
+- ✅ Clean Architecture and DDD-friendly structure
-- 🧰 **Generic Repository Pattern**
+- ✅ Generic Repository with constraint on AggregateRoots
+- ✅ Fully extensible Unit of Work pattern
-- 📄 **Built-in Pagination Support**
+- ✅ Built-in Pagination utilities
-- 🧪 **Unit Testable Core Interfaces**
-- 🧩 **Customizable and Extensible by Design**
+- ✅ Internal MediatR-like message dispatch system (KSMessaging)
+- ✅ Scrutor-based handler and behavior registration
+- ✅ Support for pipeline behaviors (logging, validation, etc.)
+- ✅ Strongly testable, loosely coupled abstractions

 ---